Ailantha

 Picture

-When dinner time rolled around Maria and Justin went out for a date night at a nearby resort, Callie and Theresa opted to stay home, watch TV and forage among the house snacks we’d acquired from Target, and Tom and I took the children out for dinner.
-Other than fast-food, the restaurant pickings in these particular environs were slim; however we did come upon an IHOP, which we figured the girls would enjoy.
+When dinner time rolled around Callie and Theresa opted to stay home, watch TV and forage among the house snacks we’d acquired from Target, and Tom and I went out for dinner.
+Other than fast-food, the restaurant pickings in these particular environs were slim; however we did come upon an IHOP.

 We made a mental note not to attempt to go out for breakfast around here.